jrehor/kcc/README.md

 ### ø

-Computer languages have been around for a while, but in the beginning was the w**ø**rd.
+Computer languages have been around for a while, but in the beginning was the wørd.
 We will be writing code in a language called k, but it will help to talk about it first.

 ---------------------